 There’s a small fee for taking bicycle’s on TGV trains and some routes you’re even required to place your bike in a bike bag.
 So be sure to check restrictions when traveling longer distances with bicycles.

-Pet tickets aren’t available to book on SNCF or on Trainline.
-You have to book pet tickets in the boutique at the station.
+Pet tickets aren’t available to book on Trainline.
+You have to book pet tickets directly on the various train company websites, at kiosks in the station or in the boutique at the station.

 Helpful Words and Phrases to Know When Taking Trains in France

 Here’s some helpful terminology to known when using trains in France.
 But don’t worry: train stations in France, especially in major cities like Paris and Bordeaux, are like international airports.
 There are usually signs in both French and English.

 SNCF: France’s state-owned national railway network, which is short for Société Nationale des Chemins de Fer

 TGV: France’s high-speed train network, which is short for Train à Grande Vitesse, and operated by SNCF